coverclock/com-diag-diminuto/README.md

 cut and pasted a small amount of code, a function here and there, rather than create a dependency for the entire library.

+If you'd like to see a non-trivial application that makes heavy use of many Diminuto features in exactly the way I envisioned them being used, check out the gpstool utility in the Hazer project (repo URL below). gpstool is the Swiss Army knife of Hazer, a library that parses output from GPS devices.
+The fact that gpstool can do so much in a single file of not much more than a thousand lines of C code is a testimony to how useful Diminuto can be (and how much time it can save you).

 ## Repositories

 <https://github.com/coverclock/com-diag-diminuto>